 Alkmaar is a small city in the Netherlands.
-It’s best to explore on foot or by bike as Alkmaar has many wonderful public parks and gardens.
+It’s best to explore on foot or by bike, as Alkmaar has many excellent public parks and gardens.
 Alkmaar is best accessed by air via Schiphol or as a day trip from Amsterdam.

-If you fly, be sure to check out delays and departures because Alkmaar’s small airport does not see many international flights, and there are no direct trains available.
-But it also means that the city doesn’t feel like a typical tourist destination.
+If you fly, check out delays and departures because Alkmaar’s small airport does not see many international flights, and no direct trains are available.
+But it also means the city doesn’t feel like a typical tourist destination.

 Where can I find the best cheese in Alkmaar?

 While the best cheese in Alkmaar may be a bit subjective, if you’re trying to find the best cheese in Alkmaar by word of mouth from locals, ask them where they go when they want quality cheese or local sourdough bread.
 This is more difficult because few detailed guides to the best locations will not disappoint.

 Where can I learn about Dutch history in Alkmaar?

 You can visit the Museum Alkmaar, which focuses on local history, or spend time at Rijksmuseum Alkmaar with various exhibitions.
 If you want a great city view, climb 368 steps to Spitsbergen with its iconic windmill.
 It’s best to visit at sunset when the view of Alkmaar is stunning.

 Alkmaar, a Dutch city known for its cheese market on Fridays, is one of the oldest cities in The Netherlands.
 It has beautiful canals and attractions such as traditional architecture, Alkmaarderhoy Square, and Keukenhof Gardens.
 Alkmaar features museums, galleries, and more *ahem* adult entertainment.